-Year Ended Dec ember 31, Increase/(Deci rease)
+Year Ended December 31, Increase/(D ecrease)

 2008 2007

 \$316,416 \$319,552 \$(3,136) (1.0)%

 For the year ended 2008 we recognized approximately \$316.4 million in net revenue compared to approximately \$319.6 million during 2007.
 These amounts are net of agency and outside sales representative commissions, which were approximately \$34.6 million in 2008, compared to approximately \$37.0 million in 2007.
 Declines in net revenue in our radio markets more than offset an increase in net revenue of approximately \$11.7 million generated by CCI, an online social networking company, which was acquired by the Company in April 2008.
 For our radio business, based on reports prepared by the independent accounting firm Miller, Kaplan, Arase & Co., LLP ("Miller Kaplan"), the markets in which we operate declined 8.8% in total revenues, 10.9% in national revenues and 9.6% in local revenues for the year ended December 31, 2008.
 Consistent with the markets we operate in, we also experienced a decrease in net revenue, with national revenue driving more of a decline.
-On a per market basis, we experienced growth in net revenue declines in our Atlanta, Houston and Washington, DC markets, and more modest declines in our Dallas, Detroit, Cleveland and Raleigh-Durham markets.
-We experienced growth in net revenue in our Indianapolis and Philadelphia markets, as well as increases in net revenue from a special event, revenue from new syndicated programs and increased internet revenue from curve to 2007.
+On a per market basis, we experienced considerable revenue declines in our Atlanta, Houston and Washington, DC markets, and more modest declines in our Dallas, Detroit, Cleveland and Raleigh-Durham markets.
+We experienced growth in net revenue in our Indianapolis and Philadelphia markets, as well as increases in net revenue from a special event, revenue from new syndicated programs and increased internet revenue from our station websites.
+Reach Media had a decline in net revenue due to TV licensing revenue which ended in 2007, and less events revenue resulting from fewer events and less sponsorships compared to 2007.
 Excluding the approximately \$11.7 million generated by CCI, net revenue declined 4.6% for the year ended December 31, 2008 compared to 2007.